 - Power usage

 Smart toilets take electricity.
 While most are pretty energy efficient, this will add to your power bill.
+A feature-rich smart toilet might take quite a lot of electricity, so be sure to check the energy requirements before you buy.

 If you go with a battery-operated model, there is the added expense of buying and changing the batteries.